humdrum-tools/verovio-humdrum-viewer/README.md

 *-
 ```

+## Loading files from your Desktop

 You can drag and drop Humdrum files from your desktop onto the page
 and it will load the data into the text box and render the notation
 automatically.

+Files cannot be saved from the webpage yet, but you can copy/paste
+the text box content into a plain-text editor (with line-wrap turned
+off).

+## Loading online content

-The website accesses data from kernScores, so you can
+The VRV website can access data from [kernScores](https://kern.humdrum.org),
-also view online content.
+so you can also view online content.
 For example, here is a Bach chorale:

 http://verovio.humdrum.org/?file=chorales/chor001.krn